Towards Consistent and Efficient Dataset Distillation via Diffusion-Driven Selection: Method

 \subsection{Visual Elements Aggregation}

 Although we have successfully selected the most representative patches, the overly complex data often introduce excessive randomness.
-To enhance the representative and reduce the randomness of the synthetic dataset, we perform an effective selecting strategy on the cropped patches as shown in the Stage $\textup{\uppercase\expandafter{\romannumeral2}}$ of \cref{fig:framework}.
-With diffusion model, we select DIFT~\cite{tang2023emergent} as the feature embedding for applying clustering, where noise at a specific time step is added to the latent of input image, and passed through a U-Net~\cite{ronneberger2015u} with text condition to obtain the intermediate layer activations as features.
-On this basis, we use k-means~\cite{lloyd1982least} to cluster the selected patches.
-To better leverage clustering information, we have designed a ranking rule: \textit{1) Intra-cluster.} patches are ranked based on their distance to the centroid instead of corresponding $R(\mathbf{p}|c)$. \textit{2) Inter-cluster.} clusters are ranked based on the median $R(\mathbf{p}|c)$ of the patches within each cluster, the partial visualization is shown in \cref{fig:cluster}.
-In practice, we fix the number of cluster centers at 32 and prioritize the selection of patches from the top 10 clusters under all compression settings to ensure both representativeness and diversity.
-A noteworthy point is that, unlike D$^4$M, which dynamically updates cluster centers and generates samples accordingly, we utilize static clustering to obtain more class-relevant visual representations.
+To enhance the representativeness and reduce the randomness of the synthetic dataset, we perform an effective selecting strategy on the cropped patches as shown in the Stage $\textup{\uppercase\expandafter{\romannumeral2}}$ of \Cref{fig:framework}.
+With diffusion model, we select DIFT~\cite{tang2023emergent}for applying clustering, where noise at a specific time step is added to the latent of input image, and passed through a U-Net~\cite{ronneberger2015u} with text condition to obtain the intermediate layer activations as features.
+On this basis, we use K-means~\cite{lloyd1982least} to cluster the selected patches.